Addictive Personality-Social vs Biochemical Causes

 Almost all stress is a psychological response to to both internal and external stimulus.
 Stress can be a very healthy thing.
 Initially it can increase our learning capacity, increase productivity and heighten awareness.
 Prolonged stress can become detrimental both to our physical and emotional health.

 Biochemical imbalances lead to the increasing amount or intensity necessary to keep the activity or substance producing the same feeling.
 This increasing need is known as tolerance.
 What gave you a thrill once becomes same old, same old.
-Suddenly you need increasing amounts to get the same response.
+Suddenly you need increasing amounts of that action to get the same response.

 Habits are actions you develop over time that become subconscious.
 Smoking, nail biting, even thumb sucking are habits developed because they make you feel better.
 Repeatedly doing the same action causes it to become a habit.
 Soon, you don't even think about it.
 When you get nervous, you bite your nails.
 At this point you may have crossed the line between habit and addiction.